Alex-Sharman/Pokemon-Battles/README.md

 # Pokemon-Battles
-Predicting the outcomes of Pokemon battles using machine learning
+Predicting the outcomes of Pokemon battles  with ~95% accuracy using machine learning